-Covid-19: Total cases in India crosses 6,000-mark with 199 fatalities; Assam reports its first death
+Covid-19: Total cases in India cross 6,000-mark with 199 fatalities; Assam reports its first death

 The United States in the last 24 hours reported 1,783 deaths from the coronavirus.